trien-hong/ecommerce/README.md

 # E-commerce Web App
-E-commerce Web App using Django and it's templates.
+E-commerce Web App using Python w/ Django and it's templates.
 Main languages and frameworks consist of Python, Django, HTML, CSS, and Bootstrap.
 Database is PostgreSQL.

 # Setting Up
 To get the web app running you first need to setup your .env file.
 Within your .env file you'll add in these variables.
 We can just use the default database of PostgreSQL for now.
 A total of 6 variables are needed.